karatelabs/karate/README.md

 You can optionally pass in variable values or over-ride config via a `HashMap` or leave the second-last argument as `null`.
 The variable state after feature execution would be returned as a `Map<String, Object>`.
 The last `boolean` argument is whether the [`karate-config.js`](#configuration) should be processed or not.

 ## Hooks
 If you are looking for [Cucumber 'hooks'](http://toolsqa.com/cucumber/cucumber-hooks/) Karate does not support them, mainly because they depend on Java code, which goes against the Karate Way™.

-Instead Karate gives you all you need as part of the syntax.
+Instead, Karate gives you all you need as part of the syntax.
 Here is a summary:

 To Run Some Code | How
 ---------------- | ---